Siberut: Geography

 Siberut Island has a hot and humid tropical rainforest climate, with an annual rainfall of 4000 mm.
 Temperatures range from 22 to 31 C, and humidity averages 81–85%.
-The east coast has many islets, bays and coral reefs, and is covered with mangrove forest extending up to 2 km wide before giving way to nipah forest.
+The east coast has many islets, bays and coral reefs, and is covered with mangrove forest extending up to 2 km wide before giving way to nipah forest; most of the island's communities are situated along the east coast, with the largest being Muara Siberut in the south.
 The west coast features mainly Barringtonia forests and is difficult to get to because of rough seas and steep cliffs.
 The hilly interior elevates to 384 m, with many streams eventually forming rivers in the sago-grove lowlands and swamp forests.
 There are also areas of dipterocarp primary forest.

 Biodiversity

 Siberut has been isolated from the mainland Sunda shelf since the Middle Pleistocene.
-This isolation has led to a much biodiversity, with about 900 species of vascular plants and 31 mammal species.
+This isolation has led to a high level of biodiversity, with about 900 species of vascular plants and 31 mammal species.
 Sixty-five percent of mammals and fifteen percent of other animals are endemic at some taxonomic level, making Siberut unique.
 Of the 134 bird species found on Siberut, 19 are endemic at some taxonomic level.

 There are four endemic primates: the bokkoi (Macaca pagensis), lutung Mentawai/joja (Presbytis potenziani siberu), bilou (Hylobates klossii) and simakobu (Simias concolor siberu).